yorickpeterse/oga/doc/css_selectors.md

 is the same as this XPath expression:

-    descendant-or-self::foo/descendant-or-self::bar
+    descendant::foo/::bar

-Note that in the various XPath examples the `descendant-or-self` axis is omitted in order to enhance readability.
+Note that in the various XPath examples the `descendant` axis is omitted in order to enhance readability.

 ### Syntax